All of the Ways You Can Save on American Girl Dolls and Accessories

 When you have lunch at American Girl Place, your dolls are seated at the table with you using a special seat that clips on to the table, and it’s a wonderful upselling gimmick.
 What little girl wouldn’t want one after that?
 The American Girl version is $30, but Target sells a similar clip-on chair for $19.99 that also comes in four different very cute patterns and includes a tray and lunch set complete with tiny utensils.

-Check out these precious ballet outfits, complete with tiny shoes and all in classic ballet pink.
+Check out this precious ballet twirl outfit, complete with tiny shoes and all in classic ballet pink.
 The American Girl version costs $15 more than a similar outfit from Our Generation at Target.

-Left: Sophia's Hot Pink Satin Doll PJs with White Slippers - $11.95 at Amazon
+Sophia’s Plaid Pink Doll PJs with Slippers – $13.95 at Amazon

-Here's another set of doll jammies.
-Both sets are satin and come with slippers.
-One of these belongs to an American Girl doll.
-The other is half the price.
+Here’s another set of pink doll PJs.
+The set is plaid and comes with slippers.
+It’s half the price of the American Doll version.
 Would your little one know the difference?

 P.S.
 You totally need to check out Etsy, too.